dsaborg/sequence/README.md

 better handling of `Maps` which allows transformation and filtering of `Map` `Entries` as first-class citizens, and tighter integration with pre-Java 8 by being implemented in terms of `Iterable` and `Iterators`.

+`Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead of a pipeline, and is built for convenience and compatibility with the rest of Java.
+It's for programmers wanting to perform common data processing tasks on moderately small collections.
+If you need parallel iteration use `Streams`.
+`Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

 ```
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)
                              .filter(x -> x % 2 == 0)